big-jr/installpy/README.md

 Run it, go and have dinner, go to bed, go to sleep, get up in the morning and it'll probably be done.
 Admittedly I was using a Raspberry Pi 3!

-Once the script has finished, you'll have a new version of Python to use on your Raspberry Pi.
+Once the script has finished, you'll have a new version of Python to use on your machine.
 You'll need to address the new version directly, unless you add a symbolic link.
 I'll add more about that later - in the meantime you can check your new version of Python has installed by running this from the terminal:

 ```bash
 python3.10 --version